 Knowing How To Turn Off The Water: this will come in handy if you ever experience a burst pipe or any other type of leak.
 You should be able to locate your main water shutoff valve so you can save your home from a major disaster.

 Stopping an Overflowing Toilet: we’ve all had the “you know what” scared out of us when a toilet backs up and water continues to flow into the bowl.
 In order to stop an overflowing toilet, remove the tank cover, grab the float and pull it close to the valve.
 That should leave you with enough time to reach down and shut off the water valves behind the bowl.

 Need help taking care of any of the above?
 That’s what we’re here for!
-Call on the friendly staff at Uptown Plumbing, Heating & Cooling and we’ll help you solve these problems right away.
+Call on the friendly staff at Hero Plumbing, Heating & Cooling and we’ll help you solve these problems right away.